Retail sales training for associates has to be more than hammering employees over the head about facts, facts, facts.

 Or create doubt, “You have to be careful how you use it because this one time, in band camp…”Well, you get the idea.

-Or kill the sale; “I had a customer tell me they used (X) which did (Y) and turned out about as good for half the money.”
+Or kill the sale; “I had a customer tell me they used (X), which did (Y) and turned out about as good for half the money.”

-You do have to know your audience though; just like a speaker.
-I told what I thought was a funny story about renovating my home and lost the audience because it all became about me, me, me.
-Never good in selling.
+I once told what I thought was a funny story about renovating my home and lost the audience because it all became about me, me, me - never good when selling.
 Someone else should be the hero of your story.

-The key is to capture the emotion of the product in a new way instead of beating them over the head with facts, facts, facts.
+If you want to provide better retail sales for staff, the key is to capture the emotion of the product in a new way instead of beating them over the head with facts, facts, facts.